waltervh/BornAgain-website/content/documentation/working-with-python/interference/lattice2d/index.md

 +++
-title = "Interference function of two-dimensional lattice" weight = 20
+title = "2D lattice"
+weight = 20
 +++

-## Interference function of two-dimensional lattice
+## Interference function of a 2D lattice

-The interference function of a 2D lattice is used to model the scattering from particles positioned at some regular intervals.
+The interference function of a two-dimensional lattice is used to model the scattering from particles positioned at some regular intervals.

 {{< figscg src="particles_at_lattice.jpg" width="600px" class="center">}}